Frequently Asked Questions

 What should I do/not do after a massage?

 Drinking water is always a good idea after a massage and don't over-exert yourself after a massage, like going to the gym or for a run.
-You may be a little tired after, especially if you haven't had one for a while!
+You may be a little tired after, especially if you haven't had one for a while and its best to rest and fully absorb the treatment.

 How many treatments will I need?